Child Molestation Defense Lawyer San Diego

-Possible Defenses to SEXUAL MOLESTATION
+Possible Defenses to Sexual Molestation in California

 Because learning as much as you can about the crime improves your odds of success, you will want to review the most common defenses.
 A lack of sexual intent, improper identification, and insufficient evidence are just a few of the things that can keep you safe.
 If the prosecutors can’t prove that an act was committed with sexual intent, they will have a difficult time taking action.

 Mistaking one person for another is also possible, and establishing that someone else had committed the crime can get the charges dropped.
 Sadly, many people know how much trouble these allegations can bring and will use them as a weapon of revenge.
 An effective legal expert will look at the motives of the person who is making the claim to determine if that person has malicious intentions.

 The use of character evidence relating to past arrests or criminal charges is common in molestation cases.
 The prosecution in some cases can present a past history of sexually related criminal offenses.
 It is crucial to prepare a thorough investigation into all past molestation allegations and interview the relevant witnesses.
 The work involved for a sex crime lawyer is unique and involved work that most other criminal attorneys have little experience with.

 The main evidence for the prosecution in a molestation case is the child and their explanation of the alleged incident.
 In any child molestation case, the child will be subjected to interviews and testing with a variety of doctors, nurses, county social workers and police detectives.
 These first interactions often frame in the child’s mind a distorted and inaccurate recollection of past events.
 It is common for a child to react to what the social worker or police investigator is saying and accept their statements as what truly occurred.